AshBT/Dato-Core/README.md

     ./configure

-Running configure will create two sub-directories, release/ and debug/ . cd into src/unity/ under either of these directories and running make will build the release or the debug versions respectively.
+Running configure will create two sub-directories, *release* and *debug*.
+Select either of these modes/directories and navigate to the *src/unity* subdirectory:

+    cd debug/src/unity

+   or

+    cd release/src/unity

+Running **make** will build the project, according to the mode selected.

 We recommend using make's parallel build feature to accelerate the compilation process.
 For instance:

     make -j 4

 will perform up to 4 build tasks in parallel.
-When building in release/ mode, GraphLab Create does require a large amount of memory to compile with the heaviest toolkit requiring 1GB of RAM.
-Where K is the amount of memory you have on your machine in GB, we recommend not exceeding make -j K
+When building in *release* mode/directory, GraphLab Create does require a large amount of memory to compile with the heaviest toolkit requiring 1GB of RAM.
+Where **K** is the amount of memory you have on your machine in GB, we recommend not exceeding **make -j K**

-To generate the python, cd one directory further into the python directory and run make again.
+To generate the python, navigate to the *python* subdirectory:

+    cd python

+and run **make** again.

+    make

-To use your dev build export these environment variables: export PYTHONPATH="<repo root>/debug/src/unity/python/" export GRAPHLAB_UNITY="<repo root>/debug/src/unity/server/unity_server" where <repo root> is replace with the absolute path to the root of your repository.
+To use your dev build export these environment variables:

+    export PYTHONPATH="<repo root>/debug/src/unity/python/"

+    export GRAPHLAB_UNITY="<repo root>/debug/src/unity/server/unity_server"

+ where <*repo root*> is replaced with the absolute path to the root of your repository.

 Running Unit Tests
 ------------------